dyhes/zulip/docs/testing/philosophy.md

 # Testing philosophy

-Zulip's automated tests are a huge part of what makes the project able to make progress.
+Aloha's automated tests are a huge part of what makes the project able to make progress.
 This page records some of the key principles behind how we have designed our automated test suites.

 ## Effective testing allows us to move quickly

-Zulip's engineering strategy can be summarized as "move quickly without breaking things".
-Despite reviewing many code submissions from new contributors without deep expertise in the code they are changing, Zulip's maintainers spend most of the time they spend integrating changes on product decisions and code structure/readability questions, not on correctness, style, or lower-level issues.
+Aloha's engineering strategy can be summarized as "move quickly without breaking things".
+Despite reviewing many code submissions from new contributors without deep expertise in the code they are changing, Aloha's maintainers spend most of the time they spend integrating changes on product decisions and code structure/readability questions, not on correctness, style, or lower-level issues.